nunofachada/simoututils/compare/README.md

 [distributional analysis of simulation output](../simout), i.e. TSV (tab-separated values), one column per output, one row per iteration.

-### Octave compatibility

-These utilities are compatible with GNU Octave.
-However, note that a number of statistical test functions provided by Octave return slightly different _p_-values from those returned by the equivalent MATLAB functions.

 ### Utilities

 * [stats_compare](stats_compare.m) - Compare focal measures from two model